 Montgomery Investment Management Pty Ltd (ABN 58 811 248 074) as Investment Manager of the Polen Capital Global Growth Fund, provides services to the Fund in accordance with the Fund's Constitution.
-Transactions with the Investment Manager have taken place on normal commercial terms and conditions.
+Transactions with the Investment Manager have taken place at arm's length.